Streaming Tensor Programs: A Streaming Abstraction for Dynamic Parallelism: Symbolic STeP Frontend and Performance Model

 We validate the simulator by comparing the performance to a cycle-accurate HDL simulation.
 We also compare the off-chip traffic captured in the symbolic STeP frontend with the performance to validate the usefulness of the metrics captured in the symbolic frontend.

-\emph{\textbf{Workload and Hardware Model}} We use a SwiGLU~\cite{swiglu} layer as the workload since it contains representative computations in ML models such as matrix multiplication, activation function, and row-wise reduction.
-The STeP graph for the SwiGLU layer corresponds to a single expert in ~\Cref{fig:big-example}.
+\emph{\textbf{Workload and Hardware Model.}} We use a SwiGLU~\cite{swiglu} layer as the workload since it contains representative computations in ML models such as matrix multiplication, activation function, and row-wise reduction.
 We choose a spatial architecture of compute units that operate on $16\times16$ BFloat16 tiles, each having an initiation interval of one.
 We pair compute tiles with distributed on-chip memory units, each capable of reading and writing one tile per cycle.
-Off-chip memory is modeled as an HBM2 subsystem with 8 stacks and is simulated in Ramulator2~\cite{ramulator2}.
-To match the hardware configurations, we set the on-chip memory bandwidth to 256 (bytes/cycle) and use the same HBM configuration in the STeP simulator.

-\emph{\textbf{Validation Methodology}} To match the granularity of the hardware tiles, we apply a graph transformation to the input STeP graph.
-The input STeP graph's data, described in larger logical tiles corresponding to the off-chip/on-chip load size, is hierarchically partitioned into smaller physical tiles that match the fabric's compute tile size\footnote{An example transformation is shown in \Cref{fig:downtiling} in the Appendix.}.
-After the transformation, every node in the graph maps to a dedicated unit in the HDL design, which we attach to a congestion-free interconnect.
-The HDL model is implemented in Bluespec SystemVerilog and executed in a cycle-accurate BlueSim simulator~\cite{nikhil2004bluespec, bourgeat2020bluespec}, with off-chip access delays integrated using Ramulator2 library calls.
-We sweep different tile sizes to cover schedules with varying operational intensities.
+The HDL model is implemented in Bluespec SystemVerilog and executed in a cycle-accurate BlueSim simulator~\cite{nikhil2004bluespec, bourgeat2020bluespec}.
+Off-chip access delays are integrated using the Ramulator2 library calls using a configuration of an HBM2 subsystem with 8 stacks.
+The on-chip memory bandwidth is configured as 256 (bytes/cycle), and the cycle-approximate STeP simulator uses the same memory configurations.
 We measure the total execution time from the first off-chip read to the last off-chip write.

+\emph{\textbf{Mapping Methodology.}} We apply a graph transformation to partition tiles into smaller physical tiles that match the fabric's compute tile size.\footnote{An example transformation is shown in \Cref{fig:downtiling} in the Appendix.} After the transformation, every node in the graph maps to a dedicated unit in the HDL design, which we attach to a congestion-free interconnect.
+The programmer-specified compute bandwidth determines how many compute units are mapped to each STeP node.